ampmresearch/ampmresearch.github.io/index.md

 - short (5-6 pages) or long papers (max 10 pages) for original material proposed to publication,
 - material already submitted to other conferences or journals (only for presentation and discussion).

-Authors of accepted abstracts presented at the workshop will be asked to extend their contributions to short papers.
-Authors of papers accepted for presentation can receive accepted or conditionally acceptance for publication in the open-access CEUR workshop post-proceedings.
-A round of reviews will be conducted on the camera-ready version to support that feedback and discussions are adequately integrated.
+Authors of accepted abstracts presented at the workshop will be asked to extend their contributions to short papers to be reviewed for publication.
+Authors of papers accepted for presentation can receive accepted or conditionally acceptance to publication.
+A second round of reviews (January-February 2023) will be conducted to support that feedback and discussions are adequately integrated.
+Post-proceedings will be published in the open-access CEUR workshop series.

 Submission should occur before **November 14th 2022** via easychair: [https://easychair.org/conferences/?conf=ampm2022](https://easychair.org/conferences/?conf=ampm2022).